IOTECH-Donegal/RTK/Recipe3/readme.md

 I then sent a stream to the server as a pushed-in stream, from str2str.
 There is one "gotcha", the free version of SNIP will only support a single pushed-in stream.

+There are two sample configuration files from Ardusimple ZED-F9P in this directory